iceruntime/docs/how-it-works.md

 The architecture of ICE is very modular, which means that its various constituents can be iterated upon individully.

 ### `icecore` library implementations
-The core primitives of ICE are specified in the [`icecore-interface`]().
+The core primitives of ICE are specified in the [`icecore`]() interface.
 Any implementation which adheres to the specification can be used by the other components of ICE.
-We provide the [`icecore-main`]() implementation.
+We provide the [`icecore-standard-impl`]() implementation.

 ### `ice-plugins`